Advent Reflection

 And then as far as application, my guy William Barclay pointed out that the Pharisees and scribes “were guilty of one fundamental mistake.
 They desired to see God in the abnormal; they forgot that we are never nearer God, and God never shows himself to us so much and so continually as in the ordinary things of every day.”
 BOOM.
 That’s it.
 I think that is the application point to drive home here.
 Or at least a significant one.

-Consider how Brother Lawrence was converted in the 1600s by simply observing trees and contemplating the miracle of how they die and come back to life year after year.
+Consider how Brother Lawrence [1611-1691] was converted by simply observing trees and contemplating the miracle of how they die and come back to life year after year.
 He was blown away by this when he sat with it for a few minutes, realizing that there is Someone behind it all, Someone beautiful and powerful as all get out.

 Do not make the grave mistake of demanding a ridiculous sign of the proof of God to the point of overlooking the miraculous everyday pointers to our benevolent and awesome Creator.